 we study games because we love to play.

-Stefan is a game studies scholar at Philipps University Marburg, Germany.
-He is currently working on his PhD about madness in video games.
-After hosting several publications and podcasts throughout the last ten years, Stefan founded Studying Pixels.
+Stefan is a game studies scholar and currently works on his PhD about madness in video games.
+After hosting several publications and podcasts throughout the years, Stefan founded Studying Pixels.

 Dan is a scholar of Japanese language, history, culture, and religion, and has been applying that knowledge to video game analysis since leaving university.
 He spends his free time replaying old childhood favorites, but relishes new and exciting video game stories and will talk at length about the emotional power of the medium.
 You can find his written work at withaterriblefate.com.